ntustison/Histograms/Text/intro.md

 \begin{figure}[!h] \centering
   \includegraphics[width=0.9\linewidth]{Figures/motivation.pdf}
-  \caption{Illustration of the effect of MR nonlinear intensity warping on the histogram structure.
-We simulate these mappings by perturbing specified points along the bins of the histograms by a Gaussian random variable of 0 mean and specified max standard deviation (``Max SD'').
+  \caption{Illustration of the effect of MR nonlinear intensity warping on the histogram structure where the amount of random 1-D deformation increases with each row.
 By simulating these types of intensity changes, we can visualize the effects on the underlying intensity histograms and investigate the effects on salient outcome measures.
   Here we simulate intensity mappings which, although relatively small, can have